 Getting a Myanmar Tourist Visa in Kuala Lumpur, Malaysia

-Note: It has been reported on a travel forum that, as-of mid October 2013, Myanmar Tourist visas are no longer being issued at the Embassy, but from a travel agency neat Masjid Jamek ( Masjid Jamek is about 1 km North of Chinatown).
+Note: As-of 14 October 2013, Myanmar Tourist visas are no longer being issued at the Embassy, but at the travel agency Ever Fine Travel and Tour near Masjid Jamek ( Masjid Jamek is about 1 km North of Chinatown).

 Getting there: The Myanmar Embassy is at 8C Jalan Ampang Hilir 55000 tel: 603 425 15595

 Ampang Park LRT.
 There are two exits which bring you up on the two different sides of the road (Jalan Ampang).
 The exit on the left as you come up the escalators brings you out on the correct (South) side of the road, but it doesn’t really make that much difference.

 Head East along Jalan Ampang (hint, the sun rises in the East).
 You should pass a big McDonalds on the left and then cross over the 6 lane Jalan Tun Razak.
 Keep going East for about ten minutes walk, past the Embassies for China on the right; France, Spain and Thailand on the left, until you go under an elevated pedestian bridge, then past a crazy steakhouse on the right (Victoria Station) (it has a train sticking out the side of it).
 50m after the Steakhouse, turn right just after residential towerblock, Lanson Place.
 Walk 200m to the roundabout, take the first (left) exit from it and the Myanmar Embassy is the first gate on the left.
 The visa gate isn’t marked and is a bit of a melee (pic).
 If you reach the sign for the embassy (pic), you’ve gone to far.
 Inside the gates, tourist visas are processed on the right side.
 Residents join the massive crowd on the left.
 Ask for an application form at the window.
 There are different forms depending on what you are applying for.